That can be confusing, and it’s not always easy to know which one is best.

 Type 3: Human translation

-Whenever a fully accurate, well-worded and natural sounding translation is sought, using a human translator is the way to go.
+Whenever a high quality translation is needed, ie one that’s fully accurate, well-worded and natural sounding, using a human translator is the way to go.

 Producing this level of quality is not possible with straight machine translation, and as we’ve seen, is a complex, difficult and lengthy task with PEMT, the second of our four main types of translation.